houluy/lora-mote-emulator/README.rst

 Here, if there is not Python 3.6 in your system, a warning will occur, and no package will be installed.
 It is perfect to install Python 3.6 from `source <https://www.python.org/downloads/release/python-362/>`_.
 Otherwise, remove the ``Pipfile.lock`` and redo the above command.

-- Copy a local config file and modify the src and dest address.
-- Modify device basic infomation in ``device_back.json``.
 - Run the emulator to see the help::

     pipenv run python main.py -h